minecraftforum/rules/rules/global/rules.markdown

 Any general help, support, or questions should be submitted through the [Contact Forum Administration](http://www.minecraftforum.net/forum/64-contact-forum-administration/) section.

-The above are the only official methods of support and no guarentees are made that contacting staff members though other means (such as private messages) will be answered in a timely fashion.
+The above are the only official methods of support and no guarantees are made that contacting staff members though other means (such as private messages) will be answered in a timely fashion.
 Infraction appeals may be handled in private messages.

 ## Moderator Applications